Reserved judgments policy

 - The President monitors progress of all reserved judgments.

-- Any party or their representative is entitled to enquire about the progress of a reserved judgment by letter or email addressed to the Registrar.
+- At the end of the 3 month period, any party or their representative is entitled to enquire about the progress of a reserved judgment by letter or email addressed to the Registrar.
 The Registrar will raise the enquiry with the President without revealing the identity of the person making the enquiry.

 - The President will provide a written response through the Registrar, after consultation with the relevant Member.